choi-william/robotic-drl/README.md

 #### camera/capture ####

-A simple program to capture images from a camera
+A simple program to capture images from a camera.
+Also includes tools for undistorting a single image and tracking the position of a yellow object

+#### camera/calibrate ####

+A program which uses a set of 10+ images to obtain camera parameters used to remove lens distortion

 #### other/ddpg_visual ####